simaosanguinho/CNV-Project/README.md

 - **Resource Manager**: This component is responsible for managing the resources of the system.
 It is composed of the Load Balancer(LB) and AutoScaler(AS) and it will be operating in a dedicated instance.
 - **Workers**: This components will be running the workloads.
 They will be operating in a dedicated instance.
 Each instance will be running the WebServer, allowing to process requests from all 3 games.
 Workers can be divided into two distinct groups:
   - **VM Workers**: These workers will be running the workloads in a virtual machine.
-  - **Lambda Workers**: These workers will be running the workloads in a serverless environment.
+  - **Lambda Workers**: These workers will be running the workloads in a serverless environment (to be done).
-- **Metric Storage System**: This component is responsible for storing the metrics of the system.
+- **Metric Storage System**(to be done): This component is responsible for storing the metrics of the system.
 Every time a request is processed, its complexity/cost, alongside with its inputs, will be stored in the MSS.
 This data can later be retrieved b the LB to aid in the decision making of the request routing.
 The MSS will be implemented using DynamoDB, which will consist of 3 tables:
   - **Capture the Flag Table**: This table will store the metrics of the Capture the Flag workload.
   - **15-Puzzle Table**: This table will store the metrics of the 15-Puzzle workload.
   - **Game of Life Table**: This table will store the metrics of the Game of Life workload.